udaybuilds47/resumebase/web/README.md

 </div>

-## Overview
+## overview
-- Next.js app that starts a Browserbase cloud browser and a Stagehand agent.
+- next.js app that starts a browserbase cloud browser and a stagehand agent.
-- Agent uses Stagehand Open Operator (sequential tool calling) to act on a user‑provided URL.
+- agent uses stagehand open operator (sequential tool calling) to act on a user‑provided url.
-- API returns a live viewer URL so you can watch the session immediately while the agent continues in the background.
+- api returns a live viewer url so you can watch the session immediately while the agent continues in the background.
-- Recording events are exposed via API (no replay UI included here).
+- recording events are exposed via api (no replay ui included here).

-## Tech Stack
+## tech stack
-- Next.js 15, React 19
+- next.js 15, react 19
-- Stagehand + Browserbase
+- stagehand + browserbase

-## Directory
+## directory
 ```
 web/
 ├─ next.config.ts                    # Next server externals (pino, thread-stream)